 You’re because your little one is having the dreaded 4 month old sleep regression.
 Well, you’re in the right place.
+Sleep regressions and sleep training, my oh my!

 You are puttering along, enjoying those snuggly soft baby cuddles.
 Happy baby is sleeping longer stretches at night.
 You’re probably even coming out of the “newborn fog” and then BAM….